 Both on-grid and off-grid solar power systems use an inverter to convert the DC power captured by solar panels into AC (household) electricity.

 But on-grid solar solutions must use an inverter that converts Direct Current to Alternating Current electricity that’s virtually identical to the power from the utility grid.
-In Australia, the AC power must be 230-240 V RMS at 50 Hz.
+In South Africa, the AC power must be 230 V RMS at 50 Hz.

 A GTI must also automatically disconnect from the grid in the event of a power outage.
 Isolating your PV system (and the electricity it generates) from the grid while it’s being repaired is crucial to ensuring the safety of electrical workers and preventing further damage.

-Suppose you’re taking advantage of net metering (known as the feed in tariff in Australia).
+Suppose you’re taking advantage of net metering (also known as a feed in tariff).
 In that case, the electricity you generate requires additional conditioning, such as matching the grid power’s sine wave AC waveform, to be safely fed back into the utility’s infrastructure.